 Check for Replacement Needs

 Even with proper care, motorhome batteries have a limited lifespan.
 Lead-acid batteries typically last 2–3 years, while LiFePO4 batteries (like Redodo's RV batteries) can last up to 10 years.
-If your battery shows a significant decrease in capacity (less than 50% of its original capacity) or increased charging times, it's time to replace it.
+If you notice a significant reduction in runtime after the battery is fully charged, it's time to replace it.

 Signs Your RV Battery Needs Replacement